Famous Painters of India: Life, Work, Style

 Jamini Roy (1887-1972)

-Jaimini Roy was a major figure in the Bengal School of Art as he himself was a student of the school.
+Jaimini Roy was also a Bengali painter and a major figure in the Bengal School of Art as he himself was a student of the school.
 His inspiration came from Indian culture and tribal art.
 His work was a reaction against the Western-influenced art of the time.
 His contribution is highly regarded in the revival of interest in traditional Indian art.
+He was also known for his use of indigenous materials, such as jute and cow dung, in his paintings.

 Also Read – Traditional Art Form of India